 The Center for Business Analytics offers a number of Data Visualization and Business Intelligence trainings both on general concepts and individual tools (Tableau & MS Power BI).
 Below you will find courses to improve general data visualization and communication skills.

-Data Visualization Principles and Concepts
+Data Visualization Principles, Storyfinding, and Storytelling

 Transform data into meaningful insights with Tableau Zen Master, Jeffrey Shaffer